 Give your special someone a gift a few days before Valentine’s Day.
 This sets the bar for what kind of gift you hope to receive, and reminds them that V-Day is fast approaching!
 You can tell them you were just so excited about the gift that you just couldn’t wait to give it to them.

 Since Pinterest has become a preferred digital outlet to express what you love and/or want, why not create a Valentine’s Day pinboard?
 If they have Pinterest, chances are they will see it, and if they don’t you could always “accidentally” leave it open before they use their computer.
-If you want to get really obvious, create a board that’s titled “Valentine’s Day Gift Ideas” and share it with him.
+If you want to get really obvious, create a board that’s titled “Valentine’s Day Gift Ideas” and share it with them.

 Facebook and Instagram allow you to tag your significant other in any public post.
 We regularly see our followers tag their spouses on our social posts featuring engagement rings or jewelry that they like.
 As Valentine’s Day approaches, tag your significant other in posts with jewelry, gifts, or date ideas.

 You can also share the memory of your favorite Valentine’s Day together (or date, or romantic outing) on your Facebook, Instagram or Snapchat account.
 You can even tag them in the post and mention that you’re looking forward to the next one!
 If it’s your first Valentine’s Day together, just post something about your dream V-Day date!

-Many times when a man needs to find the perfect gift, he will ask a mutual friend for advice.
+Many times when someone needs to find the perfect gift, they will ask a mutual friend for advice.
 So make sure your friends know what you want.
-If they know what you want when he asks, it will make things very easy for the both of you!
+If they know what you want, it will make things very easy for both of you!

 Show And Tell